 Invest in hosting solutions that can guarantee your unique domain name and extension.
 More reasons to get a domain when planning to extend your reach or make your presence known on the internet.
 There are many web-hosting providers, and you’ll be surprised how competitive and efficient the start-up hosting providers are.

 A web host is the physical location of your website.
 A website cannot exist without a host.
 If you are putting content online, you will need a storage center to hold that for you, allowing the internet to share your web content with other people or your target audiences.
 That is what a web host delivers – storage space and access.

 A web hosting provider or web hosting per se is the business of providing the said storage space and access to the contents of a website.
-To put it just, your previously sketched ideas, and the brand concept is your ‘product’ and web hosting is the ‘shelf’ or ‘stall’ where you display your products and sell it.
-Before websites can become your platform, it will need to have its stage, a carrier.
+To put it just, your previously sketched ideas and the brand concept is your ‘product,’ and web hosting is the ‘shelf’ or ‘stall’ where you display your products and sell them.
+Before websites become your platform, they will need to have their stage, a carrier.

-Websites are hosted or stored on special computers which are called ‘servers.’
+Websites are hosted or stored on special computers called ‘servers.’
 Thus, when people want to access your website, they will type in your domain into their web browser.
-Their computer will then connect to your server (or the special computer) that stores your content until they can view your content.
+Their computer will then connect to your server (or the special computer) that stores your content until they can view it.

 The process would pretty much look like this: